ursalang/ursa/README.md

 The intention is that once it reaches version 1, the language will not change or evolve further.

-Ursa is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in TypeScript.
+Ursa is free software.
+The Ohm grammar and the run-time (Ark, and the Ursa prelude) are licensed under the MIT license.
+All other files are licensed under the GNU GPL version 3 (or, at your option, any later version), unless explicitly mentioned otherwise.

 Please [ask questions, make comments](https://ursalang.github.io/discussions.html);
 you can [open bug reports](https://github.com/ursalang/ursa/issues) on our